-Chemistry is sometimes known as the "central science" because it helps to connect physical sciences, like maths and physics, with applied sciences, like biology, medicine and engineering.
+Chemistry is sometimes known as the "central science" because it helps to connect physical sciences, like maths and physics, with natural sciences, like biology and medicine, and applied sciences such engineering.
 You will develop imaginative, logical and critical thinking skills.
 You will then demonstrate the wider application of chemical knowledge, showing appreciation for social, environmental, economic and technological contributions to society.